An Information-Theoretic Regularizer for Lossy Neural Image Compression: Conclusion

 \section{Conclusion}

 This paper investigates a structural entropy regularizer for lossy neural image compression.
 Specifically, motivated by the information-theoretic analysis of compression models, we demonstrate that, in addition to minimizing latent entropy, maximizing conditional source entropy can be equally important.
 Subsequently, by regularizing the neural networks to simultaneously maximize the conditional source entropy during end-to-end optimization, we experimentally observe improvements in both the in-domain compact representation and the out-of-domain generalization abilities of compression models.
-Additionally, as the primary overhead of this regularizer comes from training an additional source entropy model, the proposed method imposes no added inference complexity, and the training complexity remains negligible when the compression backbone is substantially more complex than the source entropy model, opening up a new space of regularizing neural compression networks.
+Additionally, as the primary overhead of this regularizer comes from training an additional source entropy model, the proposed method imposes no added inference complexity, opening up a new space for regularizing neural compression networks.